Planning Commission – GK Notes

 6. Determining the machinery required for successful implementation of the plan.

-7. Identify and eliminate obstacles to the proper implementation of the plan.
+7. Identify and eliminate barriers to the proper implementation of the plan.

 With the abolition of the Planning Commission on January 1, 2015, the “NITI Aayog” has been introduced in India.